justVladislav/ProbePioneer/README.md

 - requests.json: JSON file containing request data.
 - resources: Directory for project resources.
 - sourceFiles: Directory containing source code files.

+  ## Contacts/Support
+  You can find my email in the Description of my profile.
+I'm currently exploring the capabilities of C++ and I'm open to feedback and suggestions from experts to enhance my coding skills.
+I appreciate any comments or guidance on improving my code and overall proficiency in C++.